 - Commit to implementing a new system like Asana or Airtable to keep track of your goals

-Don’t buy into the hype of it being a new decade.
-It is, technically, but that doesn’t mean that we have to absolutely uproot everything in our lives that’s working already.
-The way I see it, this new year is simply giving us a chance to pause.
+The way I see it, every New Year is simply giving us a chance to pause.
 To breathe into all the growth you’ve been through.
 To lean towards the challenges and lessons to come.
 So good luck!
 You’ve got this.
 You’re doing great.
 I can’t wait to see what the new year has to offer you.